Orange County Semi-Truck Accident Lawyers

 Truck And Parts Manufacturers

-Defective parts, like tires, steering wheels, and brakes, could cause accidents.
-When the malfunction is due to a flaw in the design or manufacturing process, our semi-truck accident lawyers might hold the manufacturer liable under the product liability law.
+Defective parts, such as tires, steering wheels, and brakes, can cause accidents.
+When a malfunction is due to a flaw in the design or manufacturing process, the manufacturer may be held liable under product liability law.

 Cargo Loaders